-To check and see that you’ve got a good quality cat food, check the label to see if it meets AAFCO standards.
+To check and see that you’ve got a good quality kitten food, check the label to see if it meets AAFCO standards.
 Look for anything saying complete and balanced nutrition too, so that you won’t need to supplement vitamins and minerals.

-It’s best to start any sort of training early!
+It’s best to start any sort of kitten training early!
 Yes, cats can be trained if you’re patient and have the right treats.
 It’s even healthy, and can stimulate your kitty’s body and mind.

 You can start with simple sitting as long as you have those treats in hand.
-Let kitty sniff the treat before moving it higher so they sit.
+Let your 4-week old kitten sniff the treat before moving it higher so they sit.
 When they do sit, give them lots of praise!
 Clickers may also help too, but whatever you do, don’t use punishment.
 Cats respond poorly and often just run away.

 Get your cat used to you and the outside world as soon as you can.
 Socialization occurs best at around 12 weeks, and especially during the first 6 months.
 This means taking them on car trips, grooming them, and getting them used to you and life with you in general.
 This will help you out later when they’re not so afraid.